ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 I have attempted to create my own rudimentary survey maps based on these deed descriptions.
 I should point out that my knowledge of surveying methods is self-taught, so my efforts should be evaluated accordingly.

 For distances, I chose to make 1 inch equal to 1 chain, which was a good size to work with and made creating the lines much easier, as then links translates directly into a percentage of an inch.
 For example, a distance of “4 chains and 63 links” equals 4.63 inches on my full-size pseudo-surveys.
+Obviously, the versions shown on this page are scaled down for this format, but the full-size originals are available via the accompanying links.

 I based the orientation of my maps on the course of Brooktondale Road, which is an essential landmark, along with the mill race bridge, for establishing the place of beginning of the parcel.
 The portion of Brooktondale Road that fronts Mills' Home has always been represented on maps as a perfectly straight line in the same location.
-Both the 1866 Stone & Stewart Atlas and the 1912 Highway map corroborate this, showing that the road only begins to gradually curve toward Dalebrook to the east of the Mills parcel.
+Both the 1866 Stone & Stewart Atlas and the 1912 Highway map corroborate this, showing that the road only begins to gradually curve toward Dalebrook beginning east of the Mills parcel.
 This curve was itself straightened in the mid 1960's when the lower bridge was reconstructed and the Shurter House that sat next to Mills' Store was moved.
 All of the Mills' Home property surveys corroborate this, as do other maps.

 {{% fig "brookton/maps/1853-06-28-map-cropped-more" "800" /%}}